 The mission of Place aux Jeunes is to make way for young people in the region to promote the attraction, integration and retention of qualified youth aged 18 to 35 years old in the region.

 Place aux Jeunes has been around for 30 years and is a national program established to counter the departure of young people in regions of Quebec.
 There are over 80 Place aux Jeunes agents across Quebec and the Lower North Shore secured a migration agent position in 2020.
 The agent for the Lower North Shore is based in the community of Old Fort Bay but services each community on the Lower North Shore.
 Place aux Jeunes is supported by the H.O.M.E.
 Committee which consists of four regional partners; Centre intégré de santé et de services sociaux de la Côte-Nord, Centre de services scolaire du Littoral, MRC du Golfe du Saint Laurent, and CEDEC.

 This is why the Place aux Jeunes en region team has been working hard for the past 30 years to:

 Place aux Jeunes en Region is funded by the Secretariat à la Jeunesse.

 Are you thinking of moving to the Lower North Shore?
 Be aware that no matter how far you go, the Place aux Jeunes agent will be happy to help you remotely in your steps to return to the Lower North Shore or if you are looking for a new place to plant roots.

-Various information and support can be provided:
+The various information and support that can be provided: